Avhirup/spellChecker/Readme.md

 Following repository is a spell correction engine which takes in input word and returns list of corrected words.
 ## Features:
 * Multiple SpellChecker Engines for spell correction:
-    - Gingerit:Online advance API for spell correction.
+    - Gingerit: Uses online API for spell correction.
-    - TextBlob:Offline .
-Uses textblob for spell correction.
+    - TextBlob: Uses textblob downloded offline for spell correction.
     - Scratch: Custom spell checker built from scratch.
 * Option for adding preprocessing rules:
     * Remove non alphanumeric.